snehal593/OPEN-DEEP-RESEARCH/README.md

-**OpenDeepResearcher: An Agentic Multi-Agent Research Framework**
+**OpenDeepResearcher: Agentic LLM Research Framework**
 ________________________________________
 **1. Project Overview**

-OpenDeepResearcher is an autonomous AI-driven research assistant designed to bridge the gap between static Large Language Models (LLMs) and the dynamic nature of the live web.
-Traditional LLMs are limited by knowledge cutoffs; this project solves that by utilizing an Agentic Workflow to autonomously plan, browse, and synthesize information into high-quality research reports.
+The OpenDeepResearcher is an autonomous AI system designed to conduct comprehensive web-based research.Unlike traditinal RAG(Retrieval-Augmented Generation) systems that perform simple keyword lookups,this project implements a **Multi_Agent WorkFlow**.
+It mimics a human research process by planning a strategy, searching multiple sources and synthesizing a structed report with citations.

 **Core Objective:** The goal was to solve the "hallucination" and "recency" problem of LLMs.
 By integrating Tavily’s Search API with a multi-agent state machine, the system ensures every claim in a research report is backed by real-time data and filtered through a multi-step verification process.
 ________________________________________